Margaret Thompson Reece, PhD

 This series of small books, about 100-250 pages each, is designed to show students at all levels how to study physiology effectively.
 No background in chemistry is needed to understand the principles presented.
 Yet, readers will learn how closely humans depend upon the current properties of the environment in which we live.

-The second book in the series is titled Inside the Closed World of the Brain, How brain cells connect, share and disengage–and why this holds the key to Alzheimer’s disease.
+The second book in the series, published in 2015 is titled Inside the Closed World of the Brain, How brain cells connect, share and disengage–and why this holds the key to Alzheimer’s disease.
 Students think the brain is too hard to tackle because of its complexity, yet the nervous system exercises control over all the body’s organs.

 Dr. Thompson Reece’s teaching experience in the classroom and in the research laboratory includes college students from freshman level to PhD candidates.
 She has been an instructor for courses in physiology, anatomy, human genetics, biochemistry, and cell biology.
 MedicalScienceNavigator.com has a following of students from all over the world.
 Forty-seven percent of her student correspondence arrives from outside the United States.